Your guide to Wisconsin’s best mountain biking

 Mud Lake Trail

 The home of the Hodag is also home to some of the best riding in the Northwoods.
-Just north of Rhinelander, you’ll find the Mud Lake Trail, an eight-mile system of single and double-track trails that occasionally hosts mountain bike races.
+Just north of Rhinelander in Oneida County, you’ll find the Mud Lake Trail, an eight-mile system of single and double-track trails that occasionally hosts mountain bike races.
 The fun doesn’t stop when the snow flies—the trails are groomed for fat biking in the winter.